Experience golf in the real Scotland

 Senior Golf Vacation Specialist - UK & Ireland

 Not sure where to play?
 Browse our map and find your ideal destination in a continent of possibilities.
 We know you will be spoiled for choice!
 Remember our knowledgeable golf experts are ready to answer any questions.

 Remember, we are here to help you build your perfect golf vacation, and part of that is making sure you choose the right accommodation to suit your budget and preferences.

-Being the capital city of the Highlands, we find that Inverness is often a very popular base for golfers who want access to plenty of bars, restaurants and night life.
+Being the capital city of the Highlands, we find that Inverness is often a very popular base for golfers who want access to plenty of bars, restaurants and nightlife.
 Here we offer the modern Jury's Inn Inverness, the historic Kingsmills Hotel and the expansive Glen Mhor Hotel & Apartments.

-Further east along the banks of Moray Firth is the ancient fishing port and market town of Nairn, where you can choose between the quaint Sandown House luxury five-star B&B or the Golf View Hotel & Spa, which is a beautiful country house-style hotel overlooking the sea.
+Further east along the banks of Moray Firth is the ancient fishing port and the market town of Nairn, where you can choose between the quaint Sandown House luxury five-star B&B or the Golf View Hotel & Spa, which is a beautiful country house-style hotel overlooking the sea.
 For golfers who venture further north to play Royal Dornoch and Brora, we recommend the Royal Golf Hotel.